How to weather the ups and downs of studying away from home.

 If you’re not doing things you would usually do to look after yourself, like eating, sleeping, or seeing friends, or if you find yourself feeling panicked, please reach out to someone to support you.

 This could be a friend, a family member, or a university support officer.
-The UK mental health charity Mind offer a phone helpline, or you can text “shout” to 85258 to text with a Shout mental health support volunteer.
+The UK mental health charity Mind offer a phone helpline, or you can text “shout” to 85258 to chat to a Shout mental health support volunteer.

 Good luck and look after yourselves this exam season!